pyronear/pyro-engine/README.md

 ## Credits

-This project is developed and maintained by the repo owner and volunteers from [Data for Good](https://dataforgood.fr/).
+This project is developed and maintained by the repo owner and volunteers from [Pyronear](https://pyronear.org/).